mrcnski/eyebrowse/README.md

 ## About

-`eyebrowse` is a global minor mode for Emacs that allows you to manage your window configurations in a simple manner, just like tiling window managers like i3wm with their workspaces do.
-It displays their current state in the modeline by default.
-The behaviour is modeled after [ranger], a file manager written in Python.
+Manage your window configurations in a simple manner using workspaces!
+Eyebrowse displays the current state of your workspaces in the modeline by default.

 ## This fork